Atherys/AtherysScript/README.md

 ## How does it work?

-Documentation at present is available, but is not very detailed.
-It can be found on [this project's wiki](https://github.com/Atherys-Horizons/AtherysScript/wiki).

 When you add this plugin to your mods folder, on first start up it will look for a folder in the root directory of your minecraft server ( on the same level as your minecraft server jar ).